MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 7/Theory.md

 ## Show examples of how to handle form submit events, and how to handle input change events.

 # Describe and show how we log in a user in React with JWT.

+Call your login source, in this case a Javalin App, which then attempts to login the user in the DB.
+If the user is found with name and password, a JWT is encoded.
+The JWT is then send back to the frontend.
+The frontend then keeps the token, which it can then use for future calls as it can be used to verify that the user is logged in.